ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/ConfigWorkflow.rst

 ``NOHRSC_OBS_DIR``: (Default: "")
    User-specified location of top-level directory where NOHRSC 06- and 24-hour snowfall accumulation files (available every 6 and 12 hours respectively) used by METplus are located.
 This parameter needs to be set for both user-provided observations and for observations that are retrieved from the NOAA :term:`HPSS` (if the user has access) via the ``get_obs_nohrsc`` task.
 (This task is activated in the workflow by using the taskgroup file ``parm/wflow/verify_pre.yaml``).

    METplus configuration files require the use of a predetermined directory structure and file names.
 If the NOHRSC files are user-provided, they need to follow the anticipated naming structure: ``{YYYYMMDD}/sfav2_CONUS_{AA}h_{YYYYMMDD}{HH}_grid184.grb2``, where AA is the 2-digit accumulation duration, and YYYYMMDD and HH are as described in the note :ref:`above <METParamNote>`.

    When pulling observations from NOAA HPSS, the data retrieved will be placed in the ``NOHRSC_OBS_DIR`` directory.
-In NCO mode, this path must be defined as ``/<full-path-to-obs>/nohrsc/proc``.
-METplus is configured to verify 06-, and 24-h accumulated precipitation using NOHRSC files.
+METplus is configured to verify 6-h and 24-h accumulated precipitation using NOHRSC files.

    .. note::
-      Due to limited availability of NOHRSC observation data on NOAA HPSS, and the likelihood that snowfall acumulation verification will not be desired outside of winter cases, this verification option is currently not present in the workflow by default.
-In order to use it, the verification environment variable VX_FIELDS should be updated to include ``ASNOW``.
+      Due to limited availability of NOHRSC observation data on NOAA HPSS and the likelihood that snowfall acumulation verification will not be desired outside of winter cases, this verification option is currently not present in the workflow by default.
+In order to use it, the verification environment variable ``VX_FIELDS`` should be updated to include ``ASNOW``.
 This will allow the related workflow tasks to be run.

 ``MRMS_OBS_DIR``: (Default: "")
    User-specified location of top-level directory where MRMS composite reflectivity files used by METplus are located.
 This parameter needs to be set for both user-provided observations and for observations that are retrieved from the NOAA :term:`HPSS` (if the user has access) via the ``get_obs_mrms`` task (activated in the workflow automatically when using the taskgroup file ``parm/wflow/verify_pre.yaml``).
 When pulling observations directly from NOAA HPSS, the data retrieved will be placed in this directory.
-Please note, in NCO mode, this path must be defined as ``/<full-path-to-obs>/mrms/proc``.

    METplus configuration files require the use of a predetermined directory structure and file names.
 Therefore, if the MRMS files are user-provided, they need to follow the anticipated naming structure: ``{YYYYMMDD}/MergedReflectivityQCComposite_00.50_{YYYYMMDD}-{HH}{mm}{SS}.grib2``, where YYYYMMDD and {HH}{mm}{SS} are as described in the note :ref:`above <METParamNote>`.